axxroytovu/archipelago_manuals/Team Fortress 2/README.md

 - Mann Co.
 Globetrotter: Win on all maps once
 - Australium Hunt: Collect a set number of Australium to complete the game

-### Progression

-- Classes: Scout, Soldier, Pyro, Demoman, Heavy, Engineer, Medic, Sniper, Spy
-- Weapons: All weapons and gadgets are Shuffled (This means you can be an Engineer with either only a PDA and can’t use guns or without a PDA and can’t build buildings or a Spy that can’t cloak or disguise [Disguise Kit can’t be in the starting weapon pool])
-- Maps and Game Modes (Pass Time and Mann Power disabled due to lack of players)

 ### Traps

 - Taunt Trap: Default taunt immediately